benoit0perruche/neo_tp/README.md

 RETURN dj.name, t ORDER BY t.playback_count DESC LIMIT 10;
 ```

-**List the Djs featured in the Top100 that played at the Concrete**
+**List the Djs featured in the Top100 with their ranks that played at the Concrete**
 ```
 MATCH (club {name:"Concrete"})-[:HOSTED]->(event)<-[:PLAYED_AT]-(dj)-[f:FEATURED_IN]->(Top100)
 RETURN DISTINCT dj.name, f.rank ORDER BY f.rank ASC;
 ```

-**Find the number of Dj that ranked in the Top100 for each nightclub**
+**Find the number of Djs who are ranked in the Top100 that played in each nightclub**
 ```
 MATCH (club)-[:HOSTED]->(event)<-[:PLAYED_AT]-(dj)-[:FEATURED_IN]->(Top100)
 RETURN club.name, count(DISTINCT dj.name) AS numberOfDj ORDER BY numberOfDj DESC;